-Fish all year round.
-There are a variety of species to catch within season including salmon, trout, kahawai, and whitebait.
+There are a variety of species to catch within season including salmon, trout, kahawai and whitebait.
 If you are fishing for trout or salmon, you must have a sports fishing licence.

 Access to the south side of the river mouth is by permit.
-The key is available from the Spencer Park ranger's office.
-Phone: (03) 941 7560.
+The key to the gate is available from Spencer Beach Holiday Park office, contact phone 03 329 8721.

 The fishing lakes are open all year round to anglers aged 17 years and under.

-Adults can only fish the South Branch/Otukaiakino Creek at the Groynes during trout season (1 October to 30 April).
+Adults can only fish the South Branch/Otukaikino Creek at the Groynes during trout season (1 October to 30 April).

 Fishing licences are required and can be obtained from sports shops.
 These are free of charge for children 12 years and under.

-From 7 February, there will be a trial ban on fishing off the Pier on Sundays between 10am-5pm.
+There is a ban on fishing off the Pier on Sundays between 10am and 5pm.